Renderers

 Main features:

-- select and unselect things (see the ruby and the cube below)
+- select and unselect things

 - edit 3D models.